Work to Work UAE industrial safety + applied AI Book site survey

 One-zone pilot brief

-Define one yard lane, one owner, and one success measure so the site can test a targeted response before discussing wider rollout.
+Define one yard lane, one owner, one clear measure of success so you can test a targeted response before rolling it out further.

 • Truck arrival patterns, trailer staging logic, and reversing behavior